CloudInn/ng-crud-ui/README.md

 # NgCrudUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version >= 7.0.0.

-The projects is splitted in two packages, one for the demo project and one for the library itself, the library itself is under projects/crud.
+The projects is splitted in two proejcts, one for the demo/examples project and one for the library itself, the library itself is under projects/crud.
 You have to build the library first then run the development server to check the demo app. using `ng build crud` to build the library.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Development server
+## Development

+1. Build `crud` project in watch mode: `ng build crud --watch`, any change made to `crud` will be reloaded automatically

+2. run the json mock server to serve data to the example app, cd to `json-mock` directory and then `npm start`

-Run `ng serve` for a dev server.
+3. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Features